dillonHe/EasyEDA-Documents/Tutorial/Import.md

 Find the import DXF menu under the file menu.
 ![](images/152_Import_DXF.png)

-After select the *.DXF file, you will find a dialog like bellow image
+After selecting the *.DXF file, you will find a dialog like in the image below
 ![](images/153_Import_DXF_ImportDialog.png)

-EasyEDA provides two parameters, unit(mm or inch), the shapes will be applied to which layer.
+EasyEDA provides two options, unit(mm or inch), and selection of the layer to which the shapes will be applied.

-After click the import button, you will find them on your PCB canvas.
+After clicking the import button, you will find them on your PCB canvas.

 ![](images/154_Import_DXF_Imported.png)

- You can try this to import this example by your self.
+ You can try this to import this example by yourself.
 [DXF example](/Doc/Tutorial/images/example.dxf)

 Please note:
-1. The file must be a *.dxf filename extension
+1. The file must have a *.dxf filename extension
-2. The circles will be convert to holes if you choose the layer as board outline.
+2. The circles will be converted to holes if you choose the layer as board outline.
-3. There are some items are not supported.
+3. There are some items which are not supported.